 Remove bag from bath.
 Gently take salmon out of the bag, pat dry and lightly re-season with salt and pepper.

 Heat medium size skillet on high and add oil.
-Sear for 1 -2 minutes fish side down, and 1 minute skin side down.
+Sear the fish skin side down for 1 minute, flip the salmon and sear for 30 seconds - 1 minute fish side down.
 Remove from pan, serve and enjoy!